howtographql/howtographql/content/frontend/react-urql/7-pagination-and-cache-updates.md

 </Instruction>

-We're checking what page we're on by looking at some props that `react-router` passes to our component.
-The `location` prop tells us more about what route we're on.
-In this case we're checking the `pathname` for `new`, which tells us that we're on the `/new/:page` route.
-Then we're parsing the current page from `react-router`'s `match.params` prop.
+Here, you're checking what page the user is on by looking at some props that `react-router` passes to the `LinkList` component.
+The `location` prop tells you more about the current route.
+In this case you're checking the `pathname` for `new`, which indicates that the user is on the `/new/:page` route.
+Then you're also parsing the current page from `react-router`'s `match.params` prop.

-We're also including the `'createdAt_DESC'` mode for the `/new` route to make sure that the newest links are displayed first.
-The ordering for the `/top` route will be calculated manually based on the number of votes on each link, which we'll implement in just a bit.
+The variables are now also including the `'createdAt_DESC'` mode for the `/new` route to make sure that the newest links are displayed first.
+The ordering for the `/top` route will be calculated manually based on the number of votes on each link, which you'll be implementing in just a bit.

-Lastly, let's update what we pass as the `index` prop to the `Link` components so that the numbers change correctly as we switch to different pages, like `/new/2`.
+Lastly, let's update the `Link` component's `index` prop so that the numbers change correctly when the page is switched, for instance to `/new/2`.

 <Instruction>